 James laughed out loud.
 "I wish I could have been there!"

 The laugh and smile lingered for a few more minutes followed by an uncomfortable silence.
 James is obligated to break the tension.

 "So why was he called the barbarian?"

 "Oh that?
-Believe it or not, he's more bombastic than Dan is!
-Jerry is Dan Rosenthal on steroids!
-Frightening thought, isn't it?"
+Believe it or not, he was more bombastic than Dan is!
+Jerry was Dan Rosenthal on steroids!
+Frightening concept, isn't it?"

 "Where is he now?"